FantomCode25/codezero/Readme.md

 ### 💊 8.
 Smart Prescription Model
 Doctors can:

-- Generate digital prescriptions
+- Scan handwritten prescriptions

-- Auto-link medications to pharmacy APIs

-- Track patient adherence Patients get e-prescriptions, reminders, and dosage info in the app.
+- Fetch the lowest medicine prices

 ### 💸 9.
 Automated Insurance Claim System
 When an emergency is logged or treatment is added: